New film shows African conflict through eyes of girl

 "I wanted to try to project the film that's seen from the eyes of this character.
 I guess that the politics of it are filtered through a child's eyes.
 I didn't want this to be an education film."

-There is humor amid the barbarity of killings, executions and slavery, as when Komona sends Magician on a quest to find a white rooster if he wants to marry her.
+There is humour amid the barbarity of killings, executions and slavery, as when Komona sends Magician on a quest to find a white rooster if he wants to marry her.

 Laughed at for falling for the oldest trick in the book -- apparently there are no white roosters -- Magician nonetheless tracks one down, underlining a determination and heroism that marks him apart from the fighters around him.